MaxLeap/StarterProject-Android/README.md

 2. Open the project

 	In Android Studio, go to `File → Open…`
-	Select `build.gradle` in the root of StarterProject-Android.
+	Select `settings.gradle` in the root of StarterProject-Android.

 ## Connect your app to MaxLeap